privacybydesign/irma-demo-schememanager/README.md

 ```

 You will need to place these keys at the correct place in the directory tree.
 Alternatively, the `generate_keys.sh` script can generate keys (with counter 0) for you at the correct place.

+# Note

+This repository contains the same tree as (the now deprecated) [github.com/credentials/irma_configuration](https://github.com/credentials/irma_configuration) but with the outer `irma_configuration` folder removed.